Santa Cruz Shakespeare’s Education Programming

 ~ Alexi Carr, Education Coordinator

-Education Materials on JULIUS CAESAR
+Education Materials on THE TEMPEST

 Undiscovered Shakespeare: The Wars of the Roses was a public arts and humanities series co-produced by Santa Cruz Shakespeare, UCSC Shakespeare Workshop, and The Humanities Institute.
 It brought professional actors and scholars together with the public for a staged reading and discussion of the works that made Shakespeare famous in the London theater.
 As a young writer at the start of his career, Shakespeare explored ambitions, rivalries, and passions that swept away the dynasty that had reigned in England for more than four centuries.
 Over the course of ten sessions, we immersed ourselves in these rarely performed plays—in Henry VI, Parts 1, 2, and 3 and Richard III—and reflected on them both as points of departure for Shakespeare’s career and as a mirror for the times in which we live.